bkoprucu/berk/_posts/2024-10-05-Using-Lombok-wisely.md

 One solution can be to align the team on a common approach by having guidelines, such as "We are not using experimental features of Lombok", or encouraging deeper understanding of the tool.
 Alternatives like [AutoValue](https://github.com/google/auto) or [Immutables](https://immutables.github.io/) can also be considered.

+## Are we introducing maintenance debt?

+Aforementioned extralinguistic behavior of Lombok may (will) cause compatibility issues with future versions of Java.
+Does the potential maintenance improvement it provides justify the extra maintenance work it introduces?

+Besides that, having the difference between visible and running code can cause problems in debugging.
+Are we OK with that?

+The issues above can be resolved by using [delombok](https://projectlombok.org/features/delombok).
+However, can we apply it quickly enough to solve issues?
+If yes, are we willing to lose our commit history?

 ## Are multiple code manipulation tools in use?